GSA/plainlanguage.gov/_pages/resources/humor/how-to-write-good.md

 ---
-title: How to write good
+title: How to Write Good
 permalink: /resources/humor/how-to-write-good/
 sidenav: resources
 redirect_from: